-G 8.13.6 Substitutions made must be recorded and reviewed regularly by the designated person.
-G 8.13.7 Mill operational staff must be trained in Substitution Management.
-G9 Proc G 9.1 where different feeds and / or non-feeds are being processed in the same equipment, procedures must be in place to ensure that cross contamination is managed to ensure the safety of subsequent batches of feed.
-G 9.2 NEW Rules to manage hazards , limitations and conflicts for ingredients (see $\underline{C\ 1.4}$) and / or feeds (see $\underline{E\ 2.2}$) must be developed by a competent person.
-Guidance Procedures may include scheduling rules and / or requirements for flush batches .
-Specific procedures relating to ingredients not authorised in the country of manufacture may be required.
-G 9.3 Flush procedures (where used) must be defined and validated .
-G 9.4 Any flushes carried out must be accurately recorded either by the process control system or manually in the production records .
-G 9.5 Flushings must be clearly identified and traceable G 10 Man G 10.1 UPDATED For Premixtures , Mineral Feeds and Dietetic Feeds , process yields must be monitored and controlled.
-G 10.2 NEW Where monitoring of process yields is based on batch records , this must be verified by product analysis.
-G 10.3 UPDATED Where manufacture of Premixtures , Mineral Feeds and/ or Dietetic Feeds containing levels of additives above the maximum authorised levels is undertaken on the same site as the manufacture of other complete feeds and/ or complementary feeds , these must be produced on a dedicated production line unless the Participant can demonstrate that feed safety and legality is not compromised. ork Pr, C G 11.1 UPDATED Where feeds are to be reworked, a system must be in place to ensure that they do not present a risk to the feed being produced.
-Guidance This may also include water where this is recycled in the process.
-G 11.2 NEW Reworks must be treated as a feed ingredient and formulated into feed.
+- G 9.1 Where different feeds and / or non-feeds are being processed in the same equipment, procedures must be in place to ensure that cross contamination is managed to ensure the safety of subsequent batches of feed. - G 9.2 Rules to manage hazards, limitations and conflicts for ingredients (see C 1.4) and / - NEW or feeds (see E 2.2) must be developed by a competent person. - Guidance Procedures may include scheduling rules and / or requirements for flush batches.
+Specific procedures relating to ingredients not authorised in the country of manufacture may be required. - G 9.3 Flush procedures (where used) must be defined and validated. - G 9.4 Any flushes carried out must be accurately recorded either by the process control system or manually in the production records. - G 9.5 Flushings must be clearly identified and traceable

+G 10 Manufacture of Premixtures, Mineral Feeds and Dietetic Feeds C

+- G 10.1 For Premixtures, Mineral Feeds and Dietetic Feeds, process yields must be - UPDATED monitored and controlled. - G 10.2 Where monitoring of process yields is based on batch records, this must be verifiedNEW by product analysis. - G 10.3 Where manufacture of Premixtures, Mineral Feeds and/ or Dietetic Feeds - UPDATED containing levels of additives above the maximum authorised levels is undertaken on the same site as the manufacture of other complete feeds and/ or complementary feeds, these must be produced on a dedicated production line unless the Participant can demonstrate that feed safety and legality is not compromised.